pixl8/Preside-CMS/support/docs/docs/02.devguides/21.assetmanager/page.md

 ---
 id: assetmanager
-title: Working with the Asset Manager
+title: Working with the asset manager
 ---

 ## Introduction